Are you an adviser? Go to Unbiased Pro

 Known as the 50/30/20 rule, this is a percentage-based budget method.

-The idea is to spend 50% of your after-tax income on essential needs, 30% of your income on things you want, and to save 20% of your income.
+The idea is to spend 50% of your after-tax income on essential needs, 30% on things you want, and pay 20% into a savings account.

 Of course, you can aim to save 30% of your income and spend 20% of it on your wants.
 If saving 20% isn’t realistic, aim for a slightly lower amount, such as 10% or even 5%.